Total Allowable Catches (TACs) for the 2023–24 fishing year

-The Southern and Eastern Scalefish and Shark Fishery is a multi-sector, multi-species fishery that covers almost half of the Australian Fishing Zone.
+The Southern and Eastern Scalefish and Shark Fishery (SESSF) is a multi-sector, multi-species fishery that covers almost half of the Australian Fishing Zone.

 AFMA manages this fishery by limiting the catch, restricting how many boats can fish and regulating what gear they can use.